sbstjn/github-releases-slack/README.md

 [![GitHub release](https://img.shields.io/github/release/sbstjn/github-releases-slack.svg)]()

-Configure a GitHub Webhook for new releases, and deploy an AWS Lambda function to notify a Slack channel about new software releases.
+Enable GitHub webhooks for new releases and deploy an AWS Lambda function to notify a Slack channel about new software releases.

 ## License